se-research/OpenDaVINCI/docs/tutorial.service.rst

         // Your class needs to implement the method void beforeStop(). virtual void beforeStop() {
-            // This block is executed right before the thread will be stopped. cout << "This method is called right before isRunning will return false." << endl;
+            // This block is executed right before the
+            // thread will be stopped.
+            cout << "This method is called right before "
+                 << "isRunning will return false." << endl;
         }

         // Your class needs to implement the method void run(). virtual void run() {
-            // Here, you can do some initialization of resources (e.g. data structures and the like). cout << "Here, I can do some initialization as the calling thread, which will start this service, will be blocked until serviceReady() has been called." << endl;
+            // Here, you can do some initialization of resources
+            // (e.g. data structures and the like).

+            cout << "Here, I can do some initialization. "
+                 << "The calling thread, which will start this "
+                 << "service, will be blocked until serviceReady() "
+                 << "has been called." << endl;

             serviceReady();